isinkosemen/30DayMapChallenge/README.md

 Here are my contributions to the [#30DayMapChallenge](https://30daymapchallenge.com) initiated by Topi Tjukanov.

-My main goal from this challenge was to apply Javascaript and explore Observable plot and open street maps.
+My primary objective in undertaking this challenge was to leverage my JavaScript skills and explore Observable Plot and OpenStreetMap.

 ## Day 1: Points